 Though much more switched on than DiCaprio’s character — early in their courtship, she counters his flagrant attempts at flattery with a wry “coyote wants money…” — Mollie returns his affections.
 It’s not exactly easy to see why, but the reverse is true of his feelings because Gladstone’s presence is one of natural gravitas and easy, grounded warmth.
 Hers is the type of addictive charisma Killers could do with more of, although her relative sidelining throughout the film’s hefty runtime does have both narrative reasons (illnesses confine Mollie to her bed for a large portion of the story) and stylistic ones (the space she leaves allows man’s slide into evil — one of Scorsese’s fascinations — to share more of the stage).

-Scorsese’s films have often been taken to be irrefutable evidence that he approves of the violence and evil they depict.
-However, in the first of Killers’ two time-hopping epilogues, the director delivers a direct rebuttal to that misreading of his life’s work.
+Scorsese’s films have often been taken as irrefutable evidence that he approves of the violence and evil they depict.
+However, in the first of Killers’ two time-hopping epilogues, the director delivers a starkly direct rebuttal to that misreading of his life’s work.
 His films have never been about glorifying evil, but it feels right that this should be the one to set the record straight explicitly.
 The scene is both a tacit recognition of the reorienting perspective brought to Killers’ production by the Osage community and an extraordinarily poignant, self-aware addendum to the brutal, heartbreaking story Scorsese has just spent the last three-plus hours telling.
-Having always left this point unsaid, the inclusion of this fourth-wall-breaking moment is also devastating for another reason — it feels like the 80-year-old director, aware of a ticking clock, has been moved by a sense of urgency to clarify his intentions.
+Having always left this point unsaid, the inclusion of this fourth-wall-breaking moment is also devastating for another reason: it feels like the 80-year-old director, aware of a ticking clock, has been moved by a sense of urgency to clarify his intentions.

 The tone of the following final scene (which seems to jump to the present day) is a further innovation of the director’s.
 So many of Scorsese’s movies have ended on a gut punch: films like Gangs of New York and Casino take us inside the fiercely beating heart of the past, only to end by showing us history being unceremoniously flattened over and forgotten by the future, while movies like The Wolf of Wall Street leave us with ironic, depressing reminders that the bad guys don’t always lose.
 But in its very last moments, Killers grants us a hopeful antidote to the movie’s opening scene: the mournful burying of an Osage pipe, symbolizing the forced erosion of the tribe’s culture.
 It doesn’t just flip the script on Scorsese’s usually haunting ending, though: Killers intentionally avoids re-entrenching its villainous protagonists as the center of the story, instead confirming who the real heart of the film is.
 It’s an enormously moving moment, a few seconds of footage that burst through the screen to bear witness to the evil done to the film’s subjects as well as their resilience.